Approximations of countably-infinite linear programs over bounded measure spaces: Concluding remarks

-The main difference of our work is that we employ an explicit moment bound in the LPs.
-As a result, we are able to obtain upper bounds on the optimal value and still recover weak$^*$ convergence.
-In their work, no upper bounds are obtained, making it difficult to bound the approximation error or to construct measures (such as $l^r$ and $l^r_\psi$) with easy-to-compute errors.
-Note that although their results do not require a moment bound, they do assume finiteness of the optimal value, which must verified in practice using the same type of tools (e.g., Foster-Lyapunov criteria) used to obtain moment bounds.
-In the two decades since this work by Hern\'andez-Lerma and Lasserre, the development of computational methodologies \cite{Laurent2009,Lasserre2009} and numerical packages \cite{Prajna2002,Henrion2009,Lofberg2004} to compute moment bounds has made it possible to include such refinements in the optimisation frameworks, and have encouraged us to develop the schemes presented in this paper.
+{A notable difference of our work is that Hern\'andez-Lerma and Lasserre's approach does not require a known moment bound; however, they assume finiteness of the optimal value, which must be verified in practice using the same type of tools (e.g.\ Foster-Lyapunov criteria) used to obtain moment bounds.
+To obtain weak$^\ast$ convergence without an explicit moment bound, Hern\'andez-Lerma and Lasserre fix the objective of their LPs to minimising the integral of a norm-like function.
+This tacitly guarantees that the optimal points of their approximating LPs satisfy a moment bound.
+Instead, we directly append a moment bound as a constraint to the LP, thus retaining the ability to choose the objective at will without sacrificing the convergence guarantee.
+By choosing the objective carefully, we are then able to construct approximations with easy-to-compute errors---something that is not possible with the approach in~Refs.~\cite{Lerma1998,Lerma1998b,Hernandez-Lerma1999,Hernandez-Lerma2003}.} The development of numerical methodologies~\cite{Laurent2009,Lasserre2009,Prajna2002,Henrion2009,Lofberg2004,Zheng2018,Papp2019,Ahmadi2019} that facilitate the computation of moment bounds in the two decades since the original work of Hern\'andez-Lerma and Lasserre has made it possible to include such refinements in optimisation frameworks, and has encouraged us to develop the schemes presented in this paper.

+The other main difference with the work of Hern\'andez-Lerma and Lasserre is that our results are focused on countable index sets $\x$, whereas the applications in~\cite{Lerma1998,Lerma1998b,Hernandez-Lerma1999,Hernandez-Lerma2003} involve uncountable ones.
+To obtain finite-dimensional LPs, Hern\'andez-Lerma and Lasserre discretise the index set using a dense countable subset of the space that contains the measures they wish to approximate.
+As a result of this discretisation, the restrictions of the desired measure are not necessarily feasible points of the finite-dimensional LPs.
+Hence the schemes in~\cite{Lerma1998,Lerma1998b,Hernandez-Lerma1999,Hernandez-Lerma2003} yield only converging \emph{approximations} instead of converging \emph{bounds}.
+For a more detailed comparison, see \cite[Section~5.5]{Kuntzthe}.

-Although we focused here on a particular type of LPs our approximation schemes can be applied to other CILPs.
-The critical ingredients required to guarantee convergence of Schemes A and B are a moment bound and the boundedness of the entries of the feasible points $\rho$.
-Hence, any constraint of the form $\rho(f)=\alpha$ or $\rho(f)\leq \alpha$ with $f$ in $\cal{W}$ may be added to, or removed from, the definition of the feasible set $\L$, and the approximation schemes (or their extensions in Appendix~\ref{shedvarfin}) can be carried over.
+Finally, we remark that although we focused here on a particular type of LPs {motivated by the problems discussed in Section~\ref{applications}, variations of} our approximation schemes can be applied to other CILPs.
+The critical ingredients required to guarantee convergence of Schemes A and B are: a moment bound, and boundedness of the entries of the feasible points $\rho$. {In particular}, any constraint of the form $\rho(f)=\alpha$ or $\rho(f)\leq \alpha$ with $f$ in $\cal{W}$ may be added to, or removed from, the definition of the feasible set $\L$. {The techniques of Section~\ref{sec:A} carry over if the constraints involve functions $f$ that are are non-negative or have finite supports.
+Otherwise, the techniques of Appendix~\ref{shedvarfin} apply.}